-- Annual Cash Bonuses: Several Section 409A strategies are available for annual cash bonuses: - Exempt Because No Legally Binding Right: If the amount and payment of a an annual bonus award is fully subject to an employer's discretion, the award should generally be exempt from Section 409A since the recipient employee has no legally binding right to payment of the award until it is actually paid.
-Under Section 409A, unless an award grants a legally binding right to compensation in a later year, there is no deferral of compensation for purposes of Section 409A. - Exempt as Short-Term Deferral: Annual cash bonuses are often designed
+Several Section 409A strategies are available for annual cash bonuses:

+- Exempt Because No Legally Binding Right: If the amount and payment of an annual bonus award is fully subject to an employer's discretion, the award should generally be exempt from Section 409A, because the recipient employee has no legally binding right to payment of the award until it is actually paid.
+Under Section 409A, unless an award grants a legally binding right to compensation in a later year, there is no deferral of compensation for purposes of Section 409A. - Exempt As Short Term Deferral: Cash bonus awards are often designed to comply with the short term deferral exception to Section 409A.
+In general, the short term deferral exception will apply if a compensation award is required to be, and actually is paid, within two and a half months after the end of the year during which the executive obtains a vested right to the payment.